DRIVER EDUCATION PROVIDER AND INSTRUCTOR ACT (EXCERPT)

 (7) Subsections (3)(d), (g), and (p) and (4) do not apply to an educational institution or a governmental agency.

-(8) Subsection (3)(c) does not apply to a classroom location currently in use that was approved by the secretary of state in writing before the effective date of this act.
+(8) Subsection (3)(c) does not apply to a classroom location currently in use that was approved by the secretary of state in writing before October 1, 2006.

-(9) A classroom facility may not be located in a person's residence or a structure attached or adjacent to the person's residence unless the classroom facility was used and approved by the secretary of state in writing before the effective date of this act.
+(9) A classroom facility may not be located in a person's residence or a structure attached or adjacent to the person's residence unless the classroom facility was used and approved by the secretary of state in writing before October 1, 2006.

 (12) The secretary of state may develop and prescribe an orientation and education program that a person must complete before the secretary of state issues that person an original driver education provider certificate under section 13.

-(13) Nonrefundable application processing and multiple vehicle driving facility review and approval fees collected under this section shall be deposited into the driver education provider and instructor fund created in section 83.
+(13) Nonrefundable application processing and multiple vehicle driving facility review and approval fees collected under this section must be deposited into the driver education provider and instructor fund created in section 83.

 History: 2006, Act 384, Eff.
 Oct.
 1, 2006